v0lt13/EditorAttributesDocs/docs/source/GettingStarted/voidstruct.rst

 Void Struct
 ===========

-The **Void** struct is an empty serialized struct to use as a holder property for attributes like the :doc:`../Attributes/GroupingAttributes/verticalgroup`, :doc:`../Attributes/GroupingAttributes/horizontalgroup`, etc. that completely redraw the property in the inspector.
+The :doc:`../Scripting API/void` struct is an empty serialized struct to use as a holder property for attributes like the :doc:`../Attributes/GroupingAttributes/verticalgroup`, :doc:`../Attributes/GroupingAttributes/horizontalgroup`, etc. that completely redraw the property in the inspector.

 By itself the Void struct will not be drawn in the inspector but attributes attached to it will still execute.